-The graduation requirements for students in the Full-Time MBAi programs pursuing a joint-degree between the J.L Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science are displayed in the table below.
+The graduation requirements for students in the Full-Time MBAi programs pursuing a joint degree between the J.L Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science are displayed in the table below.

 Degree Requirements MBAi

-Minimum Required Credits 20.5 (9 Kellogg core courses credits, 5 required McCormick courses credits, 1 capstone credit, 3 credits of integrative courses, elective course credits)
+Minimum Required Credits 20.5

 Quarters of full-time study 5

 Kellogg Core Courses (completed or waived) By start of Fall Quarter of second year

 Capstone Required

 Summer Quarter Internship Required

-\Full-time study is defined as 3.0-5.0 credits per quarter.
+^{}Full-time study is defined as 3.0-5.0 credits per quarter.